omerbsezer/Fast-Docker/DockerLocalRegistry.md

 ## App: Running Docker Free Local Registry, Tagging Container, Pushing to Local Registry, Pulling From Local Registry

-This scenario shows how to run Docker local free registry, to tag container, to push into local registry and to pull from registry.
+This scenario shows how to run Docker local free registry, tag container, push into the local registry and pull from the registry.

 ### Steps
 - Pull 'Registry' image from Docker Hub: